Land Group

 Our statement on Ft.
 Chambers decision by OSMP.

-Work collaboratively with OSMP, NIST/NOAA/federal government, local residents, National Forest for Indigenous access (both tribal and local) to land for gathering of Native plants for food, medicine, sacred ceremonies.
+Work collaboratively with OSMP, NIST/NOAA/federal government, local residents, and the National Forest for Indigenous access (both tribal and local) to land for gathering of Native plants for food, medicine, and sacred ceremonies.

 Work collaboratively with OSMP on opportunities for tribes with whom the City/County of Boulder have Memoranda of Understanding to provide the people of Boulder with information about their tribes culture, language, history, and other information through audio/visual information on OSMP trails.